Core Concepts

 Take what works, make it better

-The best way to get both really good and really fast at what you do, is to keep using the same tools for a longer period of time.
-That means not reinventing the wheel for every new project you start.
-You want it to be evergreen.
+The best way to get really good and really fast at what you do, is to keep using the same tools for a longer period of time.
+That means not reinventing the wheel.
+For every new project.
+Again.
+And again.
+You want your way of working to be evergreen.

 Expo + Next.js for best DX / UX

-When building Universal Apps, the stack you choose should optimize for each device and platform you're trying to target.
-This is the main reason why this starterkit, tech stack and way of working focuses entirely on Next.js and Expo.
+When building Universal Apps, the stack you choose should optimize for each device and platform you’re trying to target.
+This is the main reason why this starterkit / tech stack / way of working focuses entirely on Next.js and Expo.

 These two meta frameworks are simply best in class when it comes to DX and UX optimizations for their target platforms.
 NextJS does all it can to set you up for success when it comes to essential SEO things like web-vitals.